Building LLMs is probably not going be a brilliant business

 The AI safety movement is a fantastic hypeman for LLMs as a technology.
 Implying (pretty dubiously) that we are 10 minutes from midnight in some kind of Ghost-in-The-Shell style AI crisis is in fact an extremely effective form of product marketing.
 Perhaps that is why OpenAI and others employ so many AI safety specialists.

-The Coca-cola company mainly sit back and rake in the megabucks - but they do spend a little bit of their earnings on research.
+The Coca-Cola company mainly sit back and rake in the megabucks - but they do spend a little bit of their earnings on research.
 And a little bit of a lot is still significant.
-It's interesting that that cokes market research has discovered that coke works better as a gender segregated product: Coke Zero is Diet Coke, for men.
+It's interesting that coke's market research has discovered that coke works better as a gender segregated product: Coke Zero is Diet Coke, but for men.